debian-pi/raspbian-ua-netinst/README.md

  - option to install root to USB drive

 ## Requirements
- - a Raspberry Pi Model 1B, Model 1B+ or Model 2B
+ - a Raspberry Pi Model 1B to 3B+
  - SD card of at least 640MB or at least 128MB for USB root install (without customization)
  - working Ethernet with Internet connectivity

 ## Writing the installer to the SD card
 ### Obtaining installer files on Windows and Mac
-Installer archive is around **19MB** and contains all firmware files and the installer.
+Installer archive contains all firmware files and the installer.

 Go to [our latest release page](https://github.com/debian-pi/raspbian-ua-netinst/releases/latest) and download the .zip file.